MaxVssr/IATBD-Eindopdracht/README.md

 ## About Time2Share

-This Laravel app was created by me for my bachelor in Computer I am still developing my Laravel skills, feedback is appreciated!
+This Laravel app was created by me for my bachelor in Computer Science.

+I am still developing my Laravel skills, feedback is appreciated!

 ## Before you use this app